FRRouting/frr-www/README.md

 ### Community Documents

 These are all written in markdown because it's both easy and correctly formated when viewed in github.
 For web presentation, they converted to HTML with `format-community`.
-Put any community markdown documents in  GIT/community, and then run the script and they will be stylized with the results in GIT/www/community where they are rendered when viewing the website.
+Put any community markdown documents in  GIT/community, git-pull on the web server, and run the script.
+At this point, they will be stylized with the results in GIT/www/community where they are rendered when viewing the website.

 ## Logos and Icons